-Allison Diamond, Clinical Fellow, TSSLD
+Allison Diamond, MA, CCC-SLP, TSSLD

 Allison Diamond is a speech-language pathologist dedicated to working with children who are deaf and hard of hearing and their families.
 She is passionate about collaborating with parents to promote listening, speech and spoken language skills both within the therapy room and in daily life.
 During aural (re)habilitation, Allison considers each client’s individualized needs, helping them to become confident and effective communicators.
 She received her B.A. in Linguistics and Psychology from the University of Michigan and her M.S. in Speech-Language Pathology from Hunter College